johnedstone/class101/README.md

 ###  Week #5 - Openshift

-#### If you simply want to use johnedstone's class101 project, download these templates and skip to below where it says `oc login`
+#### If you simply want to use johnedstone's class101 project, download these templates and skip to below where it says "Start openshift project": `oc login ... `

 ```
 # Set up directory for templates